mjadiaz/distributed-ddpg/README.md

 `conda env create --file environment.yml`

 ## Working on toy-models branch
-Clone following repo `git@github.com:mjadiaz/toy-models.git` and install the package on the toy-models folder with `pip install --editable .`.
+- Clone following repo `git@github.com:mjadiaz/toy-models.git` and install the package on the toy-models folder with `pip install --editable .`.
+So that you can modify the environment.

-Also to use the `analizer.py` install [streamlit](https://streamlit.io/) with `pip install streamlit` and run the analizer script with:
+- The `analizer.py` script displays a visualization for the Q-network (Critic).
+To use the `analizer.py` install [streamlit](https://streamlit.io/) with `pip install streamlit` and run the analizer script with:

 `streamlit run analizer.py`